In this page you will learn how to create Timers at design time and set their running schedule at design or runtime.

 To explicitly run a Timer in Service Center, do the following:

-- Choose the Timers tab.
+- In the module's detail page, choose the Timers tab.

 - Click on the Timer you want to run.